- Testing Biopsy and Cytology Specimens for Cancer

 - To learn more

-What do doctors look for under the microscope?
+What do doctors look for in biopsy and cytology specimens?

-Over 100 years ago, scientists realized that various tissues and organs look different from each other under a microscope.
+Various tissues and organs look different from each other under a microscope.
 This is because they are formed by different cell types and because the cells are arranged differently.
-Even more importantly, it was discovered that the usual appearance of each type of tissue or organ is changed by diseases like cancer.
-During the past century, this science, known as pathology, has advanced greatly.
+Even more importantly, diseases like cancer change the usual appearance of each type of tissue or organ.

-Most tissue and cell samples are looked at by pathologists – doctors with special training in diagnosing diseases by lab tests.
+Most tissue and cell samples are looked at by pathologists, doctors with special training in diagnosing diseases by lab tests.
 Sometimes, other doctors will also examine specimens or tissues of organs related to their area of expertise.
-For example, hematologists often look at blood and bone marrow samples from their patients and some dermatologists will look at their patients’ skin biopsy specimens.
+For example, hematologists (doctors who specialize in blood disorders) often look at blood and bone marrow samples from their patients, and some dermatologists (doctors specializing in skin diseases) will look at their patients’ skin biopsy specimens.

-Some features that doctors look for under a microscope are important only when found in 1 or 2 types of tissue, while others are more important if found in almost all tissues.
+Some features that doctors look for under a microscope are important only if they are found in certain types of tissue, while others are more important if they are found in almost all tissues.

-Here are a few general concepts explained in less technical terms to help you to better understand how doctors decide whether cancer is present.
+Here are a few general concepts explained in less technical terms to help you better understand how doctors decide if cancer is present.

 Size and shape of the cells